 Hannah Olivia Nelson is an artist and educator based in Los Angeles, CA. She received her BA from Dartmouth College and MFA from California College of the Arts.

 January, 2018: Extending Light

 If I trace the line of the mountains, it is likeness enough to the line that any mountains make.
-Even the hills, far away, even little clumps of blackened snow on the side of the road.
+Even the hills, far away, even the mounds of blackened snow on the side of the road.
 It is a silhouette to count on, that I may be greater than or consumed by, that I see always and don’t need to understand.
 With just this line I see the mountain, much more so than when I touch it and climb it and look out over all the things I’m made to feel I know.
 Because I see these things, but do not know.

-I climb, I breathe heavy and ascend something so unlike my own body and so much of the earth that even living upon it I cannot fathom it.
+I climb, I breathe heavy and ascend something so unlike my own body and so much of the earth that even living upon it I cannot grasp it.
 Ascend until it is mine and becomes nothing.
-Here I become also unlike my own body and also unlike earth, and I am far away and unlike anything I know and this is where I come to see the shapeless things that hover in on the air I breathe unthinkingly.
+Here I become also unlike my own body and unlike earth, and I am far away and unlike anything I know and this is where I come to see the shapeless things that hover in on the air I breathe unthinkingly.

 Like condensation, and the clarity of her fingernails, and the way playing Erik Satie feels like drawing the line that mountains make.
 And I wonder, if I hold that piece of silver paper against my chest in the sun will it show me something?
 If I think of his face long enough will I see it, will some medium come down like cold fog on the hills or a piece of paper and show me something beautiful that I cannot know because it isn’t here on the mountain, because I saw it yesterday and that is not enough…